Mission & History

 Homeroom’s programs are made possible thanks to our generous donor community.

-In 2026, Homeroom also acknowledges essential support from the Illinois Arts Council (through federal funds provided by the National Endowment for the Arts), the Gaylord and Dorothy Donnelley Foundation, the DEW Foundation, and The Cliff Dwellers Foundation.
+In 2026, Homeroom also acknowledges essential support from the the DEW Foundation, Illinois Arts Council (through federal funds provided by the National Endowment for the Arts), the Gaylord and Dorothy Donnelley Foundation, and The Cliff Dwellers Foundation.